RafiullahRafi/MaizeLeafDisease-Kandahar-HybridData-MaxViT/README.md

 ## Dataset
-Tomato Leaf subset of the PlantVillage dataset.
-You can download or open the model notebook using the links below:
+- You can download or open the model notebook using the links below:

 - [🚀 Open in Google Colab](https://colab.research.google.com/github/RafiullahRafi/MaizeLeafDisease-Kandahar-HybridData-MaxViT/blob/main/MaxViT_model_on_with_and_without_background_data.ipynb)